Royals acquire veteran outfielder Randal Grichuk in deal with the Diamondbacks

 The 33-year-old Grichuk has played the past 1 1/2 seasons for the D-backs, with the club using his right-handed bat mostly against left-handed pitching.

-News of Grichuk's trade came in the middle of Arizona's game in Pittsburgh.
-The outfielder was pulled from the game in the fifth inning and could be seen hugging teammates in the dugout.
+News of the trade came in the middle of Arizona’s 2-0 loss in Pittsburgh.
+Grichuk was pulled from the game in the fifth inning and could be seen hugging teammates in the dugout.

-Grichuk was 0 for 2 on Saturday, flying out in the second inning and flying out in the fourth.
+Grichuk was 0 for 2 on Saturday night in Arizona's 2-0 loss, flying out in the second inning and flying out in the fourth.
 He's batting .240 with seven home runs this season in 71 games.

+“I was a little bit sad, right?” said Diamondbacks manager Torey Lovullo, who had never had a player traded during a game before in his nine seasons on the job.
+“It’s hard to say goodbye to someone that’s been a big part of this organization for a year and a half."

 Grichuk has 210 career homers over a 12-year career that’s also included time with the Cardinals, Blue Jays, Rockies and Angels.